makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       is quite different than the way it is more commonly formulated 33,35
-    * Going beyond idealized models, we use statistical mechanics in a broader sense, drawing upon techniques from quantitative ﬁnance, random matrix theory, and the statistical mechanics of heavy tailed and strongly correlated systems 34
+    * Going beyond idealized models, we use statistical mechanics in a broader sense, drawing upon techniques from quantitative finance, random matrix theory, and the statistical mechanics of heavy tailed and strongly correlated systems 34
   * using norm-based metrics to bound generalization error 37–39
     * theoretical work aims to prove generalization bounds